Deceptrax123/gdsc-wow-hackathon/README.md

 # Death Clock

+## Disclaimer
+Use the [pre-trained models](https://github.com/Deceptrax123/gdsc-wow-hackathon/blob/master/model_train.ipynb) instead of building your own model for the hackathon

 This repository contains the boilerplate code for the [Mortality Dataset](https://www.kaggle.com/datasets/rajanand/mortality).
 You can refer to the kaggle workspaces to fetch/download your data.